starputzer/nscale-dms-assistent/ADMIN_FIXES_SUMMARY.md

 ## Overview

-This document summarizes the fixes implemented to address several critical issues in the admin panel:
+This document summarizes the fixes and improvements implemented to address several critical issues in the admin panel and complete the implementation of the admin interface.

-1. **Authentication Errors**: Fixed 401 Unauthorized errors on `/api/admin/*` endpoints
-2. **Component Lifecycle Errors**: Fixed "Cannot read properties of null" errors during component unmounting
-3. **AdminUsers.vue Error**: Fixed TypeError at line 629 in the isCurrentUser function
-4. **MOTD Store Error**: Fixed JSON parsing error in the fetchConfig function

-## 1. Authentication Fixes
+## Authentication & API Integration Fixes

 ### Implementation Details

 - Created `adminApiInterceptor.ts` to automatically add the Authorization header to all admin API requests
 - Created `adminMockService.ts` to provide mock data when the server is unavailable or returns errors
 - Enhanced `admin.ts` service with robust error handling and fallback mechanisms
+- Activated all API flags in `src/config/api-flags.ts` to enable live API communication
+- Added informative banner to inform users of active API integration

 ### Key Improvements

 - Automatic token inclusion for all admin API requests
 - Graceful fallback to mock data during development or when the server is unavailable
 - Consistent error handling for all admin API endpoints
+- Live data display from backend instead of mock data
+- Persistent storage of changes in the system

-## 2. Component Lifecycle Error Fixes
+## Component Lifecycle Error Fixes

 ### Implementation Details